 Originally started as an idea to create a user friendly mining software, Bitminter is now a fully fledged mining pool.
 It belongs in this article thanks to its dedicated client which allows you to use its services quickly and easily.

 BitMinter is different because it’s a software that belongs to a mining pool, so your initial step is to register and fill in the pool sign-up form.
-So, it’s a great option if you’re looking for a simple installation.
+It’s a great option if you’re looking for a simple installation.

 Besides being available for operative systems like Windows, Linux and Mac OS X, BitMinter assures a good mining speed and long polling in order to reduce stale work.